-Response: The physician UPL demonstration utilizes a cost methodology to estimate the upper payment limit for each provider.
-The State is in the process of completing the 2023 physician UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.
+Response: The outpatient UPL demonstration utilizes a cost-to-payment methodology to estimate the upper payment limit for each class of providers.
+The State is in the process of completing the 2023 outpatient UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.